alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/10-configuring-kubectl.md

 # Remote Acces from outside the baremetal server

-In this case we want to give access to our cluster to someone who is working with his laptop or server and wants to connect to our cluster.
+In this case we want to give access to someone who is working with his laptop or server and wants to get access to our Kubernetes cluster.
 Note that this server or laptop must be able to reach the baremetal server where all the VMs are running.

 ## The Admin Kubernetes Configuration File

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

-Generate a kubeconfig file suitable for authenticating as the `admin` user:
+Grab the IP address of the baremetal host.
+Be sure that is resolvable and reachable from the remote user's device.

 ```
 # getent hosts smc-master
-10.19.138.41    smc-master.cloud.lab.eng.bos.redhat.com
+10.19.138.41    smc-master.cloud.lab
 ```

+Generate a kubeconfig file suitable for authenticating as the `admin` user:
 ```

 {
 REMOTESERVER=smc-master
-KUBERNETES_PUBLIC_ADDRESS=$(getent hosts smc-master | awk '{print$1}')
+KUBERNETES_PUBLIC_ADDRESS=$(getent hosts smc-master.cloud.lab | awk '{print$1}' | tr -d '[:space:]')

   kubectl config set-cluster kubernetes-the-hard-way \
     --certificate-authority=ca.pem \